 Steady trade winds blow November to June, strongest from February to April.
 Wave season November to March/April.
 Air temps average 27°C / 81°F, peaking in September at 31°C / 88°F. Water temperatures average 24°C / 76°F.

 Everything is close by on Margarita.
 Taxis are reasonable and there are many.
 Buses are a slightly longer, stickier ride.
 Max distance to any spot is 45 minutes by car.
 On Coche there are bikes, taxis, buses and quads for transport.

 Currency: Venezuela Bolivar (VEF): £1 = 7VEF / €1 = 6VEF / $1 = 4VEF There is also black market exchange which is approximately double the official.
 ATMs in Margarita and on Coche – be aware of lurkers.
 No ATMs on Los Roques.

-Coche has three main all-inclusive hotels between a 30 second and five minute stroll from the kite spot.
-Apartments on the main beach at Playa Punta and several cheaper posadas in the capital of San Pedro.
+Plenty of accommodation in El Yaque, all in walking distance of the beach.
+Three main all-inclusive hotels between a 30 second and five minute stroll from the kite spot on Coche.
+Apartments at Playa Punta and several cheaper posadas in the capital, San Pedro.